StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 Depending on whether your company signs with Skribble or is about to switch to our e-signature solution, the deletion period applies to one of the below cases:

-•	**all documents**, no matter whether they are signed or not → existing and new Business and Enterprise customers
+•	**all documents**, no matter whether signed or not → existing and new Business and Enterprise customers
 •	**completed documents** (signed, declined or withdrawn) → selected Enterprise customers (:ref:`Learn more<completed-documents>`)

 **How do I know which documents are affected in my company?**